Skip to main content

 Professor

-A Sense of ShockHis previous book-length scholarly monographs are A Sense of Shock: The Impact of Impressionism on Modern British and Irish Writing (Oxford, 2011) and Modernism and the Theater of Censorship (Oxford, 1996).
-A new article, "Erskine Childers and the Sense of Insecurity: Impressionism and Intelligence in The Riddle of the Sands," appears in the Summer 2023 issue of Cusp: Late-Nineteenth- and Early-Twentieth-Century Cultures.
-Other publications include Kazuo Ishiguro's The Remains of the Day: A Reader's Guide (Continuum, 2001) and recent articles on two other Ishiguro novels: Never Let Me Go (Modern Fiction Studies, 2021) and Klara and the Sun (Foreign Literature Studies [China], 2022).
+A Sense of ShockParkes's previous book-length monographs are A Sense of Shock: The Impact of Impressionism on Modern British and Irish Writing (Oxford, 2011) and Modernism and the Theater of Censorship (Oxford, 1996).
+He has also published a short book on Kazuo Ishiguro's The Remains of the Day in the Continuum Contemporaries series (2001), as well as recent articles on Ishiguro's Never Let Me Go (Modern Fiction Studies, USA, 2021) and Klara and the Sun (Foreign Literature Studies, China, 2022).

-Parkes serves on the editorial advisory boards of Modern Fiction Studies, Victorians Institute Journal, and the D.H.
+Parkes serves on the editorial advisory boards of Modern Fiction Studies, Victorians Institute Journal and D.H.
 Lawrence Review.
-He is President of the South Atlantic Modern Language Association (SAMLA) for 2022-23 and Past President of the D.H.
-Lawrence Society of North America for 2023-25.
+He is a past president of both the South Atlantic Modern Language Association (SAMLA) and the D.H.
+Lawrence Society of North America.
+He is a member of the organizing committee of the upcoming international D.H.
+Lawrence conference in Mexico City in August 2025.

 Education: